Everyone deserves to live a valued life free of the imprisonment of poverty

 Providing a living wage to the local people to help break them free of the shackles of poverty.

-By creating jobs that sustain members of local communities by providing inspiring, positive work and a living wage, allowing those individuals to comfortably support their families, not only is extreme poverty alleviated, their lands are replenished, wildlife returns, and the trees act as natural purifiers and protect from flooding and erosion, further protecting land from its sister, the sea.
+We help create jobs that sustain members of local communities by providing inspiring, positive work and a living wage, allowing those individuals to comfortably support their families.
+Not only is extreme poverty alleviated, their lands are replenished, wildlife returns, and the trees act as natural purifiers and protect from flooding and erosion, further protecting land from its sister, the sea.